Guide · Updated: August 2026

 At its simplest, you give a tool a list of words and phrases, and it tells you whenever they appear in a Reddit post or comment.
 Instead of living in five subreddits all day, you get a notification the moment your topic comes up.

 That is the easy part.
 The part that decides whether this earns you customers or just fills your inbox is the keyword list.
-Monitor the wrong words and you drown in chatter.
-Monitor the right ones and every alert is a person with a problem you can solve, asking out loud.
+In EaseClaw’s own production data, roughly 92% of posts that match even a well-chosen buyer-intent keyword turn out not to be buyers at all — vendors, tutorials, and people venting, not shopping.
+Monitor the wrong words and you drown in that 92%.
+Monitor the right ones and a much larger share of every alert is a person with a problem you can solve, asking out loud.

 The keywords that surface buyers